Lptomas/dot_files/README.md

 - setted a costum action to open "terminal here" in *uca.xml*

 #### xfce4
-- setted a onother terminal than xfce4-terminal in *helpers.rc* : TerminalEmulator=alacritty
+- setted a another terminal than xfce4-terminal in *helpers.rc* : TerminalEmulator=alacritty

 #### zsh